fluxcd/pkg/oci/tests/integration/README.md

 They have been included in the `.env.sample` and you can simply uncomment it.

+The git integration tests require workload identity to be enabled.
 ## Debugging the tests

 For debugging environment provisioning, enable verbose output with `-verbose`